awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 1. For **Actions**, choose **Create read replica**\.

+1. For **DB instance identifier**, enter a name for the read replica\.

 1. Choose your instance specifications\.
 We recommend that you use the same DB instance class and storage type as the source DB instance for the read replica\.

-For **Multi\-AZ deployment**, choose **Yes** to create a standby of your replica in another Availability Zone for failover support for the replica\.
+1. For **Multi\-AZ deployment**, choose **Yes** to create a standby of your replica in another Availability Zone for failover support for the replica\.
+**Note**
 Creating your read replica as a Multi\-AZ DB instance is independent of whether the source database is a Multi\-AZ DB instance\.

-1. Choose the settings that you want to use\.
-For **DB instance identifier**, enter a name for the read replica\.
-Adjust other settings as needed\.
+1. To create an encrypted read replica:

+   1. Choose **Enable encryption**\.

+   1. For **Master key**, choose the AWS Key Management Service \(AWS KMS\) key identifier of the customer master key \(CMK\)\.
+**Note**
+ The source DB instance must be encrypted\.
+To learn more about encrypting the source DB instance, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

 1. Choose the other settings that you want to use\.